 The Department of Community Revitalization consists of two divisions, the Division of Community Development and the Division of Community Maintenance.

-The Division of Community Development is responsible for planning and managing the Commercial Assistance Program, the Enterprise Zone Program, the Design Assistance Program, the Commercial/Industrial Improvement Grant Program, the Community Development Block Grant Program, and the HOME Program.
+The Division of Community Development is responsible for planning and managing the Commercial Assistance Program, the Enterprise Zone Program including Design Assistance and Façade renovations grants and, the Community Development Block Grant HOME, and ESG Grant Programs.
 The Division of Community Development also prepares commercial revitalization plans for various older commercial areas in the County, serves as a resource on housing and community development issues and undertakes special redevelopment projects.